-Paris is the capital of France.
-The currency in Paris is the euro (Paris facts).
-Convert prices in euros in dollars, pounds and other currencies.
-Find below currency conversion rates and a tool to convert dollars and other currencies to euros.
+Dollar to Euro.
+How much is a dollar worth in Paris?
+The currency in Paris is the euro.
+Convert prices in euros in dollars and other currencies.
+Find below currency rates and a tool to convert dollars and other currencies to euros.
+Paris facts.

 The euro is the official currency of the eurozone, which consists of 19 of the 28 member states of the European Union: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain.
 The euro is used by the institutions of the European Union and four other European countries and is consequently used daily by some 337 million Europeans.